anupmaraj/Go-Algorithms-CLRS/README.md

 # GolangAlgorithms
-Solutions of exercises from 'Introduction to Algorithms' CLRS (Cormen, Leiserson, Rivest, Stein), implemented in Golang.
+Solutions of exercises from 'Introduction to Algorithms' CLRS (Cormen, Leiserson, Rivest, Stein) implemented in Golang.